Further information on the length of placements.

 Duration

-With the exception of doctors following the Portfolio Route, who have a one-month placement, and those following the Streamlined CEGPR process, who have a three month placement, the duration of the placement is guided by the educational needs assessment that has taken place, such as the structured interview or Multiple Choice Questions (MCQ).
 The clinical problem solving part of the MCQ is particularly helpful in informing the duration depending on the band outcomes.
-For example, if the candidate has achieved a band 5 result, only a short one-month WTE placement will be required.
+For example, if the candidate has achieved a band 5 result, only a short one-month WTE placement will usually be required.

 There is usually the option of undertaking the placement less than full time (LTFT) over a longer period.
 Any particular educational needs that have been identified will be drawn to the attention of the Education Supervisor (ES) and/or Clinical Supervisor (CS) by the local scheme lead.
 These should be discussed with the doctor when they start at the practice, and will form part of the educational plan for their placement.